sonic-net/SONiC/doc/secure_boot/hld_secure_boot.md

 |  0.1  | 06/2022 |   David Pilnik   | Phase 1 Design     |
 ###  1.2. <a name='Scope'></a>Scope

-This secure boot HLD doc described the requirements, architecture, and configuration details of the secure boot feature in switches Sonic OS based.
+This secure boot HLD doc described the requirements, architecture, and configuration details of the secure boot feature in switches SONiC OS based.

 ###  1.3. <a name='DefinitionsAbbreviations'></a>Definitions/Abbreviations
 	SB - Secure Boot